-At times while trying to play games which require alpha blending, users might get the following error message:
+At times while trying to play games that require alpha blending, users might get the following error message:

 Your video card does not support alpha blending